ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-layout/index.md

 `subtitle` configuration applies next, horizontally centring on the remaining space and consuming the height of the title and its additional `subtitle.spacing`.

-### Foot-Note
+### Footnote

-`footnote` configuration applies next, horizontally centring on the remaining space and consuming the height of the title and its additional `footnote.spacing` at the bottom.
+`footnote` configuration applies next, horizontally centring on the remaining space and consuming the height of the footnote and its additional `footnote.spacing` at the bottom.

 ### Legend